The best Christmas movies you can stream for every holiday mood

 This movie is perfect to watch when you just can’t get into the holiday spirit, as Buddy’s enthusiasm is infectious enough to put a smile on your face.
 Will Ferrell is a hoot in the lead role, the dialogue is sharp and witty, while the overall plot is as engaging as they come.
 You can’t stay grumpy for long when watching this one.
-Elf is available to stream on Netflix and Foxtel Now.
+Elf is available to stream on Netflix and Stan.

 - Will Ferrell as Buddy Hobbs

 - James Caan as Walter Hobbs

 - Zooey Deschanel as Jovie

 - Bob Newhart as Papa Elf

 5. For when you want a visual treat: The Nightmare before Christmas (1993)

 Directed by Tim Burton, The Nightmare before Christmas centres on Jack Skellington, Halloweentown's Pumpkin King.
 When he accidentally stumbles through a portal to Christmastown, Jack, who has grown weary of the same routine year after year, decides to take over Christmas and celebrate it, with a few twists.